-My family and I lived on Pender Island in British Columbia for a couple of years before moving to Victoria.
-Pender Island is actually two islands, North and South Pender, separated by a narrow canal that was dredged in 1903 so boats could get to Port Browning on the northern island without having to go all the way around the southern tip, which can be a brutal passage in bad weather, especially in winter.
-The islands are connected by a single-lane bridge that’s far enough from the water for boats with no masts to pass underneath.
+My family and I lived on Pender Island in British Columbia for a couple of years before eventually moving to Victoria, on close-by Vancouver Island.
+Pender Island is actually two islands, North and South Pender, separated by a narrow canal that was dredged in 1903 so boats could get to Port Browning on the northern island without having to go all the way around the southern tip, which can be a brutal passage in bad weather, especially during winter.
+The islands are connected by a single-lane bridge over the canal.
+Unfortunately, it’s only far enough from the water for boats with no masts to pass underneath.

-This area is without a doubt, paradise.
-Even if much of it is populated by weirdos.
-The Penders are so indescribably, stunningly, amazingly, heart-achingly perfect, that when my friend James told me he and his father, Mike, were coming from Ontario for a sailing trip in late August of 2020, I knew where to take them.
+This area is without a doubt, paradise, even if much of it is populated by weirdos.
+The Penders are so indescribably, stunningly, amazingly, heart-achingly perfect, that when my friend James told me he and his father, Mike, were coming from Ontario for a sailing trip in late August of 2020, I knew where I had to take them.

 It ended up being one of the very best weeks I’ve ever spent doing anything.

-After getting well-stocked for a week or so in the town of Sidney, we loaded up the tender and shoved off the dock in nearby Brentwood Bay, my staging point for many such excursions.
-We stowed our provisions away on “Ready”, the 29’ C&C racing-cruiser my wife and I had bought and renovated earlier in the year, and got underway.
+After stocking up for the week in the town of Sidney, we loaded up the tender and shoved off the dock in nearby Brentwood Bay, my staging point for many such excursions.
+We stowed our provisions away on “Ready”, the 29’ C&C racing cruiser my wife and I had bought and renovated earlier in the year, and got underway.

 Mike and James